 Bronx Defenders Holistic Defense Externship

-Shannon Cumberbatch, Daniel Kay, and Erin Cloud, Lecturers-in-Law (2 graded academic and 2 ungraded fieldwork credits)
+Daniel Kay, Karume James, and Shannon Cumberbatch, Lecturers-in-Law (2 graded academic and 2 ungraded fieldwork credits)

 An arrest is never just an arrest.
 It can prompt the child welfare system to take an infant from a mother's custody, trigger deportation proceedings for a legal permanent resident, and cause the public housing authority to throw an entire family out into the street.
 An arrest is simply the first stone in an avalanche of dire legal and social consequences.

 This externship immerses students in the cutting edge of defense work in the South Bronx, the poorest congressional district in the country.
 A person of color living in the Bronx is more likely to be stopped and frisked by the police, arrested, evicted, receiving public benefits, or the target of child welfare investigations than a resident of any other county in New York State.
 Learn interdisciplinary approaches to solving these problems at a public defender office that treats clients as people rather than cases and is committed to addressing both the underlying causes and collateral consequences of criminal justice involvement.
 Course content and fieldwork will train students as future holistic lawyers offering seamless access to services that meet clients’ legal and social support needs; engaging in the dynamic and interdisciplinary exchange of information, ideas, and strategies; developing and improving interdisciplinary skill sets; and seeking a robust understanding of and connection to the community served.